PostHog/posthog.com/contents/blog/best-hotjar-alternatives.md

 > #### Bottom line
 >
-> Mouselfow is a good alternative to Hotjar for companies who just want a similar tool with slight differences in execution and pricing.
+> Mouseflow is a good alternative to Hotjar for companies who just want a similar tool with slight differences in execution and pricing.

 <br />

 ## 3. Sprig

 - **Founded:** 2017
-- **Most similar to:** Hojar
+- **Most similar to:** Hotjar
 - **Typical users:** Product teams and UX researchers
 - **Typical customers:** Medium and large B2C and B2B products